Space travel calculator

 Quackdown exposed nonsense health claims.
-My colleagues I also tried to write helpful information about difficult health questions.
+My colleagues and I also tried to write helpful information about difficult health questions.
 Unfortunately due to lack of time I seldom update it anymore.

 TB Online is a website for activists, patients, health workers and researchers to learn more about TB so that we can work to alleviate and ultimately end the worldwide epidemic.
 I started working on this in 2010.
 In 2014 I handed maintenance of the site over to the Treatment Action Group.

 This is a selection of articles I've written or co-written since 1997.